johnny49r/watt-iz/README.md

 The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
 See PCB section for mechanical details.
 The following describes the hardware capabilities of each major section.

-### Micro Controller Unit (MCU)
+### CPU
 The system is based on the Expressif ESP32-S3 Wroom-1-N16R8 System On Chip (SOC).
-The variant used in this design contains 16MB of flash program storage and 8MB of pseudo-static RAM as well as 384Kbytes of SRAM.
+The variant used in this design contains 16MB of flash program storage and 8MB of pseudo-static RAM as well as 512 Kbytes of SRAM.
 The ESP32 is a dual core 32 bit microprocessor running at 240 Mhz.
-The -S3 variant also has some DSP functions to accelerate FFT's, perform audio filtering, and array processing.
+The -S3 variant also has DSP functions to accelerate FFT's, perform audio filtering, and array processing.

-The SOC features WiFi and bluetooth connectivity as well as it's own ESP-NOW proprietary communication which does not require a router or internet connection to communicate.
+The SOC features WiFi and bluetooth connectivity as well as it's own ESP-NOW proprietary communication which does not require a router or internet connection to communicate with other devices using the same protocol.

 The many features of this SOC can be found [here:]https://products.espressif.com/#/product-selector?names=&filter=%7B%22Series%22%3A%5B%22ESP32-S3%22%5D%7D